Brown-throated sloth: Description

 The brown-throated sloth is of similar size and build to most other species of three-toed sloths, with both males and females being 42 to 80 cm in total body length.
 The tail is relatively short, only 2.5 to 9 cm long.
 Adults weigh from 2.25 to 6.3 kg, with no significant size difference between males and females.
 Each foot has three fingers, ending in long, curved claws, which are 7 to 8 cm long on the fore feet, and 5 to 5.5 cm on the hind feet.

+They have long forelimbs with three claws on each and about 10 cervical vertebrae, allowing their necks to rotate up to 270 degrees.
+Their cylindrical teeth lack enamel.
+Like many herbivorous mammals, they have multi-chambered stomachs containing microorganisms that help digest cellulose from their plant-based diet.
 The head is rounded, with a blunt nose and inconspicuous ears.
 As with other sloths, the brown-throated sloth has no incisor or canine teeth, and the cheek teeth are simple and peg-like.
 They have no gall bladder, cecum, or appendix.

+Brown-throated sloths have brown coloration on their throat and head.
+Their fur includes a soft inner layer and a thicker, woolly outer layer that often supports algae growth, sometimes giving them a greenish tint.
 The brown-throated sloth has grayish-brown to beige-color fur over the body, with darker brown fur on the throat, the sides of the face, and the forehead.
 The face is generally paler in color, with a stripe of very dark fur running beneath the eyes.

 The guard hairs are very coarse and stiff, and overlie a much softer layer of dense under-fur.
 The hairs are unusual in lacking a central medulla, and have numerous microscopic cracks across their surfaces.
 These cracks are host to a number of commensal species of algae, including Rufusia pillicola, Dictyococcus bradypodis, and Chlorococcum choloepodis.
 The algae are generally absent in the hair of young sloths, and may also be absent in particularly old individuals, where the outer cuticle of the hair has been lost.
 Sloth hair also harbours a rich fungal flora.
 Certain strains of fungi that grow on brown-throated sloth fur have been shown to possess anti-parasitic, anti-cancer, and anti-bacterial qualities.

 Over parts of its range, the brown-throated sloth overlaps the range of Hoffmann's two-toed sloth.
 Where this overlap occurs, the three-toed sloth tends to be smaller and more numerous than its relative, being more active in moving through the forest and maintaining more diurnal activity.